camalot/netprobe_lite/README.md

 router.
 This ensures the tests are accurately measuring your ISP performance and excluding and interference from your home network.
 An old PC with Linux installed is a great option for this.

+### Datastore

+The collection of the metrics is stored in a Datastore to cache for use.
+There are multiple datastores available:

+- `FILE`: Stores cache in a local (or mounted) volume.
+- `REDIS`: Stores cache in Redis
+- `MONGODB`: Stores cache in MongoDB database collection.
+- `MQTT`: Stores cache in MQTT Broker.

 ### Environment Variables

 | NAME | DESCRIPTION | DEFAULT |